Why is this survey taking place?

 Why was I sent a questionnaire?

 You have been sent a questionnaire because you were randomly selected from the postal address file (PAF).
 PAF is a collection of over 29 million Royal Mail postal addresses and 1.8 million postcodes.
-About 60,000 addresses in England are selected monthly for each wave of the Active Lives Survey.
+About 40,000 to 60,000 addresses in England are selected monthly for each wave of the Active Lives Survey.

 There is only one person aged 16 or over in my household, can I share the second password or questionnaire with a friend or relative?